Computer-Programming-B/Magic8Ball/README.md

 In this project we will recreate the [magic 8 ball toy](https://www.magic8ball.org/inside-the-magic-8-ball/) using turtle graphics in Python.

 For full credit, your finished program should
-+ Provide an answer based on user input (e.g. clicking the mouse or pressing the keyboard)
++ Provide an answer based on user input (e.g. clicking the mouse or typing on the keyboard)
 + Store the answers in a list
 + Use `random()` to choose one answer randomly from the list and display it